Yeethawed64dot7z/septazed-doom-project/README.md

 # septazed-doom-project
-by team septazed (i will add members as i go if they contributed) right now it's just only Yeethawed64.7z if you want to join i will put my discord server here later.
+i will try to make this zdoom based because gzdoom is still in some development. by team septazed (i will add members as i go if they contributed) right now it's just only Yeethawed64.7z if you want to join i will put my discord server here later.
 --------------------------------------------------